4 Popular Types of Diets Explained & Who Are They Suitable For

 3. Mediterranean diet

-Known for being good for heart health, the Mediterranean diet involves eating food items commonly used in Mediterranean cuisines in the 1960s.
-This means a lot of fruits, vegetables, nuts, fish, and dairy products; but very little red meat, and no refined sugar and oil.
+Known for being good for heart health and to reduce the risk of strokes, the Mediterranean diet involves eating food items commonly used in Mediterranean cuisine.
+This means a lot of fruits, vegetables, beans, pulses, nuts, grains, fish with some dairy products but very little red meat and NO refined sugar and saturated fats.

 4. Macrobiotics diet

 Macrobiotic diet focuses on eating locally grown food that is in season and to consume meals in moderation.
 Foods recommended include whole grains, vegetables (including sea vegetables like seaweed, kombu or nori), beans and pulses but with limited amounts of seafood, dairy, poultry and other types of meat.
 Food seasonings should be natural such as garlic, ginger or turmeric while avoiding excess salt, refined sugars or spicy ingredients.
 You are also to have a positive outlook on life and exercise regularly.
 This is why people who follow this diet call it a lifestyle instead of a just a diet plan.